 - Not too sweet: This bread is just sweet enough without being too sweet.
 There isn't too much sugar in it so it's great for an afternoon snack.

-- Great texture: The pears give the bread added texture and give the bread a flavor boost.
+- Great texture: The pears give the bread added texture and a flavor boost.

 Ingredient Notes